Open Bible Data Home About News OET Key

 The referent of the pronouns

 Throughout this chapter, the author of Leviticus uses a third-person pronoun to refer to both the individual who offers the sacrifices and to the priest who performs the sacrifice.
 As such, it is often difficult (but not impossible) to infer which party performs which actions.
 In general, the sacrifice is presented to the priest, but the individual who presents the sacrifice is responsible for killing, properly butchering, and presenting the portions of the sacrificial animal to the priest, who will then arrange them on the altar's fire.
 The only exception to this pattern can be found in the instruction for offering a bird (1:14–17), which specifies that it is the priest who brings the bird to the altar (1:14) before, presumably, completing the preparation for its being burned on the altar as a burnt offering.
-When there is ambiguity in which party is the proper referent of the pronoun, the notes will specify who is being referred to.
+The UST will indicate which party is the apparent referent of the pronoun.

 Second and third-person address

-The entirety of chapters 1 through 7 are written as direct addresses to the people of God through Moses.
-As mentioned previously, chapter 1 describes two hypothetical scenarios when an individual might offer three variations of the burnt offering.
+Chapters 1 through 7 in their entirety are written as direct addresses to the people of God through Moses.
+As mentioned previously, Chapter 1 describes two hypothetical scenarios when an individual might offer three variations of the burnt offering.
 However, the form of the verb used to refer to the individual in this chapter varies in the second verse (1:2).
-Initially, Yahweh addresses "a man from you" in the third-person, but then switches to a second-person address ("you shall offer") to indicate the imperatival force of the statement.
-The ensuing string of third-person verbs (1:3–17) carry the same imperatival weight of the initial second-person verb.
-Thus, because in this chapter "his" and "he" refer to the person bringing an offering to Yahweh, it can be translated in the second person as it is in 1:2 and as modeled by the UST.
-The pronoun used to refer to the individual who offers the sacrifice switches as follows:- Third-person: ”When a man from you, when he presents” (1:2)- Second-person: ”you shall present” (1:2)- Third-person: ”If his offering” (1:3–17)As previously discussed, if the switch from third-person forms to second-person and back would be confusing in your language, consider using either the second or third-person forms throughout.
-The UST models use second-person forms for the entirety of this chapter, but the notes will often offer translation possibilities with third-person alternatives.
+Initially, Yahweh addresses “a man from you” in the third-person, but then switches to a second-person address (“you shall offer”) to indicate the imperatival force of the statement.
+The ensuing string of third-person verbs (1:3–17) carry the same imperatival weight as the initial second-person verb.
+Thus, because in this chapter the pronouns “his” and “he” refer to the person bringing an offering to Yahweh, they can be translated in the second person as is done in 1:2 and as modeled by the UST.
+The pronoun used to refer to the individual who offers the sacrifice switches as follows:- Third-person: “When a man from you, when he presents” (1:2)- Second-person: “you shall present” (1:2)- Third-person: “If his offering” (1:3–17)As previously discussed, if the switch from third-person forms to second-person and back would not be natural in your language, consider using either the second or third-person forms throughout.
+The UST models use of second-person forms for the entirety of this chapter, but the notes will often offer translation possibilities with third-person alternatives.

 The use of a verb with a related noun (Cognate-accusatives)